Knowledge and Language Computing Laboratory

 We apply our research to real-world problems and develop human-oriented applications that benefit society.

-Research Projects
+Projects

 Develop a dictionary construction system that integrates knowledge across all academic fields.

-Patient Emotion-Cause Extraction
+Patient Emotion-Cause from Tobyoki

 BookReach: A Support Tool for School Librarians